MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 Do we still want to recommend the RevoIOQ package be run after install to check for problems?

+When you start up R CLient what happens?
+A dialog?
+A windows?
+Nothing?

 DeployR: We should put a link to the DeployR Rserve component in the EULA window in case they have an offline install?